 Sadda Pind has everything to keep you busy and entertained for an entire day.
 It offers 20 spacious and comfortable guest rooms.
 Each room has been choicely designed with rustic motifs offering you an experience of a traditional Punjabi village alongwith this you can learn a traditional art or create a masterpiece of your own.
 Phulkari, Punjabi jutti, clay toys and utensils, ironwork, durries, agricultural implements are some of the traditional arts flourished here which is unique in the holy city.

 Whispering walls is a show using state of the art projection mapping technologies and laser lights this kind of show has never seen before in Punjab will surely take your breath away.
 Gobindgarh fort is deeply attached with the history of India and Amritsar.
 The fort has been restored to show visitors its former glory.
 At only 25 rupees admission worth a visit, a good stop located on Vijay Chowk, near old cantt.

-On the outskirts of Amritsar away from the busy life of city there is a unique "Punjabi Theme Restaurant" called virasat Haveli situated at G.T Road.
-It is an old building made with Nanakshahi bricks renovated in 2003 with ultra modern facilities, an ancient architectural marvel offers scenic views of lush green fields, this place has been approved by Govt. of Punjab under promotion of rural tourism.
+On the outskirts of Amritsar, away from the busy life of the city, there is a unique "Punjabi Theme Restaurant" called Virasat Haveli situated at G.T Road.
+It is an old building made with Nanakshahi bricks renovated in 2003 with ultra modern facilities, an ancient architectural marvel offers scenic views of lush green fields, this place has been approved by Govt. of Punjab under promotions of rural tourism.